mengli11235/handwriting_recognition/README.md

 2. (Optional) Input the correct path and suffix in Preprocess/preprocess.py

-3. Run the code below using Python 3
+3. Run the command below using Python 3; if you see 'Successfully process image xxx', which means the command is successful

     ```
     python3 Preprocess/preprocess.py
     ```

-4. djsakldj
+5. Run the command below using Python 3
     ```
-    djsad
+    python3 CharacterRecognition/run_recognition.py
     ```

-5. 212
+6. Check the text files